amolchourasia27/Meme-App---reactNative/Tasks.md

 # Tasks
+- [ ] Make logo a touchable component
+- [ ] Try using a bright black color for text and ui
 - [ ] Make a consistent UI
 - [ ] Add a logo
 - [x] Make meme by Index(enter num get meme)